jes/autosqlite/README.md

 and copies all of the data from the old database where table and column names are equal, and then renames the new database on top of the old one.

+Autosqlite creates a table called `_autosqlite_version`, listing schemas that have been applied by Autosqlite.
+If Autosqlite finds itself trying to apply a schema that is older than the newest version that has been applied (for example because you launched an old version of your program) it bails out instead of reverting to the old schema.

 ## Caveats

 Schema migration might not do the right thing in some circumstances: